coinbase-samples/ib-usermgr-go/README.md

 ### User Manager

-This is the application code and SQL for the User Manager implementation.
+This is the application code for the User Manager implementation.

 ### Local Environment Setup